-- (2) To ensure a safe exit from the premises during an emergency, the early learning provider must comply with the following requirements: - (a) Emergency exit doors must remain unlocked from the inside, but may be locked from the outside while the early learning program is open.
-The door handle must be of the type that can be opened from the inside without the use of a key, tools, or special knowledge, and must automatically unlock when the knob or handle is turned; - (b) Exit doors that are not designated as an emergency exit door may be locked during operating hours.
+Weight #6 - (2) To ensure [WH71] a safe exit from the premises during an emergency, the early learning provider must comply with the following requirements: - (a) Emergency exit doors must remain unlocked while the early learning program is open.
+Emergency exit doors must remain unlocked from the inside, but may be locked from the outside while the early learning program is open.
+The door handle must be of the type that can be opened from the inside without the use of a key, tools, or special knowledge, and must automatically unlock when the knob or handle is turned: - (b) Exit doors that are not designated as an emergency exit door may be locked during operating hours.
 Locking interior doors in early learning program space must be designed to be unlocked from either side.
 An unlocking device must be readily available; and - (c) Family home early learning programs must have at least one pivoting or side-hinged swinging exit door.
 Other exit doors may be sliding glass doors.

-170-300-0170- Consensus Reached Fire safety.
+170-300-0170 [WH72] - Consensus Reached [WH73] [HW74] Fire safety.